 Even with Twitch’s tireless efforts to filter inappropriate content, it is nearly impossible to monitor all live streams.
 Much less monitor every interaction between users, both public and private.

 In this guide, we’ll look at how Twitch works, the possible risks one might encounter while on Twitch, and whether it’s safe to entrust your teens with staying on this social streaming platform.

 What is Twitch?

-Twitch TV started as an online social streaming platform where gamers worldwide come to discuss their favorite games.
-Here, users can stream gameplay, and other users can watch and interact with them live through chat.
+Twitch TV started as a social network for gamers where users could stream content and discuss their favorite games.
+Here, those on the site can stream gameplay, and others can watch and interact with them live through chat.